alexandracaulea/freecodecamp-projects/Responsive-Web-Design-Projects/Build a Personal Portfolio Webpage/README.md

 After I've finished with Figma I've decided to start working on the project and experiment more in the browser.

-I've enjoyed so much working on this project so I've decided to also implement it on my website.
+I enjoyed so much working on this project so I've decided to also implement it on my website.

-In this project I've experiment with CSS Grid, Lazy Loading images with fallback and with JavaScript in general.
+In this project I've experimented with CSS Grid, Lazy Loading images with fallback and with JavaScript in general.

 [Live Example on CodePen](https://codepen.io/alexandracaulea/full/ZEbLxRG).